Compression Codes

 Fixed length codewords are prefix-free by definition, but not all prefix-free codes are fixed length.

-Decoding of a not ambiguous binary string proceeds from left to right.
-As soon as a codeword is found, we remove it from the encoded string, and we start decoding the next one.
+Decoding of an unambiguous binary string proceeds from left to right.
+As soon as a codeword is found, we remove it from the encoded string, and we restart decoding the next character.

 Examples